JorgeCastilloMateo/ZoopFit/README.md

 # ZoopFit
-The R package *ZoopFit* is the companion package for the paper Castillo-Mateo et al. (2023) <doi:update-when-available>.
+The R package *ZoopFit* is the companion package for the paper Castillo-Mateo et al. (2023) <doi:10.1007/s10651-023-00583-6>.
 The package includes a data snippet and functions to fit and predict with the double data fusion and calibration models from the paper.

 > **Warning:** Please note that the code provided is for the paper only and a generalization is under development.
 I do not guarantee that it will work properly outside of the data from the paper.